3 Main Reasons Why Perennials Die Over the Winter

 Remember to read labels so you have the right zone and always ask questions if you are unsure of the cold tolerance of perennials you would like to purchase.

 Perennials often die because they have gotten stressed from being too dry in the fall.
-When this happens, they go into winter compromised and under the additional stress of winter, they die.
+When this happens, they go into winter compromised, and under the additional stress of winter, they die.
 During the summer we take excellent care of our gardens but in the autumn we tend to get a little lax.
 We don’t always think to water our perennials in the fall because it is cooler and we think that they don’t need much water.
 In reality, they don’t need as much as in the summer but they definitely need to be watered regularly in autumn.
-In the fall, plants are in the a storage phase and are building up their resources for the winter months, so augment them up by watering them well – like every week or so until it gets really cold.
-You don’t want them too wet or too dry – kinda just like Goldilocks & her porridge – just evenly moist.
+In the fall, plants are in the a storage phase and are building up their resources for the winter months, so augment them up by watering them well – every week or so until it gets really cold.
+You don’t want them too wet or too dry, just evenly moist.
 No need to fertilize, perennials are not heavy feeders and the extra fertilizer is unnecessary.

-If you have any questions about mulch, snow cover, hardy perennials, or overwintering techniques, please feel free to send us a quick email or give us a call at the greenhouse at 780-467-3091 – we would be happy to discuss any of the above with you.
+If you have any questions about mulch, snow cover, hardy perennials, or overwintering techniques, please feel free to contact us.
+Happy gardening!